The 20 Best Drug-Induced Thrombocytopenia Doctors Near Me in North Carolina, US

 Offers Telehealth

-Richard Orlowski is a Hematologist Oncology specialist and an Oncologist in Hickory, North Carolina.
+Richard Orlowski is an Oncologist practicing medicine in Hickory, North Carolina.
 Dr. Orlowski is rated as a Distinguished provider by MediFind in the treatment of Drug-Induced Thrombocytopenia.
-His top areas of expertise are Breast Cancer, Pleuropulmonary Blastoma, Lung Cancer, Paget Disease of the Breast, and Bone Marrow Aspiration.
-Dr. Orlowski is currently accepting new patients.
+He is also highly rated in 128 other conditions, according to our data.
+His clinical expertise encompasses Breast Cancer, Pleuropulmonary Blastoma, Lung Cancer, Paget Disease of the Breast, and Bone Marrow Aspiration.

 Distinguished in Drug-Induced Thrombocytopenia